wcole3/SuperSoyBoy/README.md

 # Super_Soy_Boy
-05/20/2019
-Due to missing meta files the project cannot be opened in Unity, currently fixing this 'small' error

 2D platformer that will lead to hair loss

 This game is based on the tutorial in "Unity Games by Tutorial" distributed by raywenderlich.com